-The answers to above-mentioned questions are not available easily.
+The answers to the above-mentioned questions are not available easily.
 In fact, in a survey conducted by Univariety, we realised that many parents are worried about choosing the right curriculum.

 Quite often, parents and students find themselves in this crossroads and that leaves them worried.
 The next step is usually making a choice in haste!
 This not just affects their future, but also leaves children trying to fit into a new environment and curriculum system.

-Hence, we highly recommend you think, discuss, read, understand and analyse all the options, factors and reasons before making a decision.
+Hence, we highly recommend you think, discuss, read, understand, and analyse all the options, factors, and reasons before making a decision.
 In this blog, we will help you do exactly that!

 Let’s begin by answering the three questions: